-Students in The Honors College may choose two additional courses with different prefixes (other than HIST) from the courses listed in the regular General Education Program or may substitute higher level courses in the appropriate prefix categories to fulfill this requirement with approval of the dean of The Honors College.
+Students in The Honors College may choose three courses with different prefixes from the courses listed in the regular General Education Program.
+Alternatively, with the approval of the dean of The Honors College, Honors students may substitute higher-level courses in the appropriate prefix categories (ANTH, CJ, ECON, GEOG, HIST, POLS, PSY, or SOC) to fulfill this requirement.

-Area C: Humanities and Fine Arts - 9 credit hours Literature - 3 credit hours
+Area C: Humanities and Fine Arts - 9 credit hours

+Part I: Literature - 3 credit hours

-Students in The Honors College may choose one of the courses listed in the regular General Education Program or may substitute a higher level course to fulfill this requirement with the approval of the dean of The Honors College.
+Students in The Honors College may choose one of the courses listed in the regular General Education Program.
+Alternatively, with the approval of the dean of The Honors College, Honors students may substitute higher-level ENGL prefix courses to fulfill this requirement.

-Modern (Foreign) Language - 6 credit hours
+Part II: Modern (Foreign) Language - 6 credit hours

-Students in The Honors College are required to take two modern language courses of a single foreign language.
+Students in The Honors College are required to take two semesters of a single modern foreign language.